Work management December 5, 2024 17 MIN READ

 What is capacity planning in project management?

-Capacity planning in project management means ensuring there’s enough time, people, and the right roles to complete projects successfully.
+Capacity planning in project management is the process of ensuring your team has enough time, skilled people, and resources to deliver projects on time and within scope.

 For example, you might need to assess if: